kensanata/face/README.md

    tintenblau.png scan1.jpg source1.png` – this forces the image to
    use the [Tintenblau](tintenblau.png) Palette (and loses the grid).
    We're also moving from JPG (which is what your scanner probably produced) to PNG.
-Don't worry about transparency: *white* is considered to be *transparent* when merging the various elements.
+As for transparency: If your PNG file has transparency (an alpha channel), then it will work as intended.
+If you don't (because you're converting a JPG to a PNG as you did just now) then *white* is considered to be *transparent* when merging the various elements.

 5. Cut the image into elements using [cutter.pl](helpers/cutter.pl).
    It cuts the scan into 5 × 5 images of 450 × 600 pixels each and